 - Top with toasted almonds, the remainder of the grated carrots and a sprig of sprouts

-What’s your favorite type of lettuce?
+What’s your favorite way to make chicken salad?
 Please leave a comment below.